 ImageKit does not download objects from the S3 storage to optimize images.
 Whenever you request an image in your S3 bucket, using an ImageKit URL and when the image is not available in ImageKit’s storage, only then will it get the image from the S3 bucket.
 Image optimization and transformation is done in real time.

-Now that you have successfully configured ImageKit to fetch images from your S3 bucket, it's time to start delivering resized and optimized images.
+Now that you have successfully configured ImageKit to fetch images from your S3 bucket, you might want to understand image url construction in ImageKit and start delivering resized and optimized images.